Key Takeaway

 2. Ro Body: Best for Patients Who Want Lab-Driven Care

 Ro takes medical oversight seriously.
 Lab monitoring is a standard part of their GLP-1 program, which means dosing decisions are informed by blood work, not just patient self-reports.
-Their in-house pharmacy adds a layer of quality assurance that independent compounding partnerships cannot always match.
+Their in-house pharmacy adds a layer of quality assurance that independent compounding partnerships can't always match.

 For patients who felt that Hims' clinical model was too superficial, Ro offers a meaningfully more rigorous approach.
 The tradeoff is that costs increase at higher doses and state availability is limited.